be-veb01/open-data-stcv/README.md

 ## Potential Use ##
 The STCV data may be of use to:
 * Researchers in the humanities.
 While all data can be consulted via the STCV online catalogue, not all information can be queried or adequatly presented to facilitate certain types of research.
-We want to remedy this situation by providing full copies of the dataset that can be processed with research specific tools.
+We want to remedy this situation by providing full copies of the dataset that can be processed with research specific tools, for instance for statistical

 * _Omschrijf wie (een concreet stuk van) die data nodig heeft. (cf. je gebruikscenario)_
 * _Omschrijf welke data je vrij toegankelijk maakt om die nood te lenigen._